 - In The Simpsons episode "A Star is Burns" there is a meeting at the town hall where the people try to give suggestions to bring tourists to Springfield.
 When Marge steps up, the audience is grumbling because they didn't like any of her past ideas.
 This changes when she suggests that Springfield hold a film festival and that the public can enter their own homemade movies in it.
 The audience quickly approves of the idea.

 - One episode of The Grim Adventures of Billy & Mandy sees the horrifically out-of-shape Billy struggling to find a way to pass a school physical.
 He gets the idea to have his cousin Nergal Jr., a half-demon child with the power of shapeshifting, to morph into a pair of enchanted pants that will give him super-speed.
 Mandy, as usual, begins berating Billy...until she recognizes that the plan isn't a bad one.
-It's promptly lampshaded by Billy, who remarks that he wants to do it precisely because it's the only good idea he's ever had.
+It's promptly lampshaded by Billy, who remarks that he wants to do it precisely because it's the only good idea he's ever had and he knows he'll never have another one.

 - An episode of A Pup Named Scooby-Doo sees the gang trying to make a movie.
 Freddy (who in this incarnation is a Cloud Cuckoolander to the extreme) suggests that they use their solving a mystery as the subject matter, and the kids praise him for his great idea.
 This is apparently so rare that a newscaster feels the need to interrupt the episode for a special bulletin: "FREDDY HAD A GOOD IDEA!
 IT'S A MIRACLE!"